Sensirion SCD30 CO2 sensor¶

 Additionally, there is a possibility to calibrate the temperature readings with an external sensor for correcting the SCD30 internal temperature corrections.

-Sensor by default is set in ASC mode.
+In SC, the SCD30 sensor by default is set in ASC mode.
 In this mode, the sensor looks for a clean environment over a 1-3 weeks period of time, for at least 1h of clean air per day.
-Considerations:

 - Do not unplug the sensors during the first week period of ASC